Keeratsingh4521/Bootstrap/Mainfile.md

 npm install bootstrap@5.3.3
 ```

-Installation bootstrap using **CDN** (content delivery network).
+Install bootstrap using **CDN** (content delivery network).

-**CDN** is like a distirbuted network spread across different places that helps in the delivery of the content(images,videos,photos) to the users more easily and quickly.
+**CDN** is like a distirbuted network of servers spread across different places that helps in the delivery of the content(images,videos,photos) to the users more easily and quickly.

 ```bash